jourquin/Nodus/doc/services/services-workflow.md

 Codes greater than 4 are interpreted by the virtual-network code as the same operation code minus 5, but with transit links disabled at the node.
 For example, code 5 behaves like code 0 with transit disabled, code 6 behaves like code 1 with transit disabled, and so on.

-## Service Changes, Stops, And Cost Functions
+## Service Changes, Stops, and Cost Functions

 Services add two virtual-link operation types: